Check Library¶

 return boolean;

-or you can use check procedures with a boolean pass
+Or you can use check procedures with a boolean pass

 output returning the same information.